jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 2. Open Microsoft Edge from the task bar and browse to [https://connectivity.office.com/](https://connectivity.office.com/).

-3. Ensure **Automatically detect location** is selected and select **Run test.**
+3. Ensure **Automatically detect location** is selected and select **Run test**.

-4. Microsoft Edge may prompt you that connectivity.office.com wants to know your location, if it does, select **Allow.**
+4. Microsoft Edge may prompt you that connectivity.office.com wants to know your location, if it does, select **Allow**.

 5. The browser will prompt you to Open or Save as a new download, select **open** and Office 365 Network Onboarding Advanced Tests box will appear and start running tests.